vaporif/mcp-servers-nix/README.md

 - `env`: Environment variables for the server (default: `{}`)
 - `url`: URL of the server for "sse" connections (default: `null`)
 - `envFile`: Path to an .env file from which to load additional environment variables (default: `null`)
-- `passwordCommand`: Command to execute to retrieve secrets in the format "KEY=VALUE" which will be exported as environment variables, useful for integrating with password managers (default: `null`)
+- `passwordCommand`: Command to execute to retrieve secrets.
+Can be specified as a string that outputs in the format "KEY=VALUE" which will be exported as environment variables, or as an attribute set where keys are environment variable names and values are command lists that output the value.
+Useful for integrating with password managers (default: `null`)

 ### Security Note